diamondgelato/Contact-Book/README.md

-# Contact-Book
+# Hello!
-This contains Python code for a Contact Book, where you can add, update and delete contacts.
+I am a Python code for a Contact Book, where you can add, update, search and delete contacts.

+That's all I can do for now.